jameshfisher/jameshfisher.com/_posts/2020-07-10-why-is-the-contentrect-of-my-nswindow-ignored.md

 ---
-title: "Why is the contentRect of my NSWindow ignored?"
+title: Why is the contentRect of my NSWindow ignored?
-tags: ["programming"]
+tags:
+  - programming
 ---

 When creating an `NSWindow`,